harlecin/hugo-site/content/post/cpp-memory-model.md

     return 0;
 }
 ```
-When we run the program the stack gets allocated and deallocated according to first-in-first-out.
+When we run the program the stack gets allocated and deallocated according to last-in-first-out.

 So stack size looks basically like this:
 ```